cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-basic-sample/README.md

 ## Next Steps

-It is **strongly recommended** to follow up this Sample with the [CyREST Best Practices Sample App](https://github.com/cytoscape/cytoscape-automation/tree/master/for-app-developers/cy-automation-cy-rest-best-practices-sample), which demonstrates ways to avoid errors and make your CyREST app easier to use and maintain.
+We **strongly recommended** that you follow up this sample by studying the [CyREST Best Practices Sample App](https://github.com/cytoscape/cytoscape-automation/tree/master/for-app-developers/cy-automation-cy-rest-best-practices-sample), which demonstrates ways to avoid errors and make your CyREST app easier to use and maintain.

 JAX-RS and Swagger annotations provide functionality well beyond their use in this app.
 Additional documentation on these can be found below: